code-for-coffee/code-for-coffee.github.io/_posts/2013-02-10-Websites-with-awful-mobile-browser-detection.md

 ---
 layout: post
-title: Websites with awful mobile browser detection
+title: Websites with awful mobile browser detection (and a fix)
 date: 2013-02-10
 tags: javascript
 ---